 Our plan's mail-order service allows you to order up to a 90-day supply.
+There are potential Savings with a 90 day supply of your medicine using mail order pharmacies.

 To get order forms and information about filling your prescriptions by mail call Member Services (phone numbers are printed on the back cover of this booklet).